dougeby/IntuneDocs/intune/app-configuration-policies-managed-app.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-You can use app configuration policies with managed apps that support the Intune App SDK even on devies that are not enrolled.
+You can use app configuration policies with managed apps that support the Intune App SDK even on devices that are not enrolled.

 1. Sign in to the Azure portal.
 2. Choose **More Services** > **Monitoring + Management** + **Intune**.